nodejs/node/doc/api/dns.md

 * `dns.ADDRGETNETWORKPARAMS`: Could not find `GetNetworkParams` function.
 * `dns.CANCELLED`: DNS query cancelled.

+The above error codes are also exported by the `dnsPromises` API, e.g., `dnsPromises.NODATA`.

 ## Implementation considerations

 Although [`dns.lookup()`][] and the various `dns.resolve*()/dns.reverse()`